rezaasadi/employees/README.md

 # employees
-A simple CRUD application with React and Bootstrap
+A simple CRUD application with React, Bootstrap and json-server

 ## How to run application on the local computer :